Bill Heusner: 1948 London Olympics

-Heusner represented the United States at the 1948 Summer Olympics in London, England.
-He competed in the preliminary heats of the men's 400-meter freestyle and finished eighth in the final of the men's 1,500-meter freestyle.
+Heusner represented the United States at the 1948 Summer Olympics in London, England under Hall of Fame Olympic Head Coach Robert J. H. Kiphuth.
+An exceptionally strong team that year, the U.S. won all the Olympic swimming and diving competitions.
+Heusner competed in the preliminary heats of the men's 400-meter freestyle making the semi-finals but just missing the finals with a time of 4:57.4.
+In one of his signature events, he finished eighth in the final of the men's 1,500-meter freestyle with a time of 20:45.4, placing him just over a minute out of contending for a medal.

-At the 1951 Pan American Games, Heusner won the silver medal in the men's 400-meter freestyle.
-He was also a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay event, alongside relay teammates Dick Cleveland, Burwell Jones, and Ronald Gora.
+Heusner demonstrated his strengths in distance and relay freestyle events at the 1951 Pan American Games.
+He won the silver medal in the men's 400-meter freestyle, and won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay event, alongside relay teammates Dick Cleveland, Burwell Jones, and Ronald Gora.